 Structure and content

-The Master’s course is a one-year, full-time course.
-Your course begins with an initial taught component of two 15-week semesters, involving lectures, practical case study work and workshops, with a supervised dissertation in the final period.
+This one-year, full-time course has an initial taught component of two 15-week semesters, involving lectures, practical case study work and workshops, followed by a supervised dissertation.

 In the Semester 1 you will take the following modules:

 - Financial Reporting: Provides an appreciation of the underlying assumptions and limitations of accounting information.
 Measurement and reporting problems involved in financial accounting ‘solutions’ adopted by regulators are discussed

 - Corporate Finance: Provides an understanding of how corporations raise finance (debt and equity) and how they invest money (capital budgeting).
 Also examines other major decision areas of corporate finance and how these affect the value of the firm

 - Economics for Business and Finance: Introduces students to economics as a discipline, assuming no prior knowledge of economics, and focuses on aspects most relevant to a career in finance

 - Quantitative Methods in Finance: Provides the statistical and computing skills necessary to fully understand modern banking and finance operations.
 Spreadsheets are used to manipulate statistical models and to estimate linear models

 In the Semester 2 you will take the following modules:

 - Financial Statement Analysis: Develops skills in the interpretation and use of financial statements, focusing on company valuation and identification of companies that may become insolvent.
 Includes a group project where students collaborate to write and present an investment analysis report on a UK quoted company